conan-io/docs/reference/commands/lock/remove.rst

 The ``conan lock remove`` can be useful for:

-- In combination with ``conan lock add`` can be used to force the downgrade of a locked version to an older one.
-As ``conan lock add`` always add and sorts the order, resulting in newer versions with high priority, it is not possible to force going back to an older version with just ``add``.
-But using first ``conan lock remove``, then ``conan lock add``, it is possible to do so.
+- In combination with ``conan lock add``, it can be used to force the downgrade of a locked version to an older one.
+As ``conan lock add`` always adds and sorts the order, resulting in newer versions with high priority, it is not possible to force going back to an older version with just ``add``.
+But first using ``conan lock remove``, then ``conan lock add``, it is possible to do so.
 - ``conan lock remove`` can unlock certain dependencies, resulting in an incomplete lockfile, that can be used with ``--lockfile-partial`` to resolve to the latest available versions for the unlocked dependencies, while keeping locked the rest.